sanit0x79/saniLib/README.md

-* Hawolt told me to start building a discord library to learn how to code so I'm stuck doing this now
+* Starting a project to learn all about WebSocket, HTTP, and Gateways